fluent/fluentd-website/content/datasources/mysqlslowquerylog.md

-#Collecting and Analying Slow Query Logs for MySQL
+#Collecting and Analyzing Slow Query Logs for MySQL

 ##Scenario